Are You Hiding From Potential Clients?

 While networking in your local community is a crucial part of visibility this is obviously not an option for many right now due to social distancing and lockdowns, but thanks to technology we can still increase our visibility while staying safe.
-There are many different options that can increase your visibility in a virtual way, vlogs, video posts, live videos, and even podcasts, all allow potential clients to start making a personal connection with you.
+There are many different options that can increase your visibility in a virtual way, vlogs, video posts, live videos, and even podcasts, allow potential clients to start making a personal connection with you.
 Now, if you're an introvert then the thought of being on camera or being recorded might bring you out in a cold sweat, but I've got some helpful tips that can help you overcome your fears and bring you out of hiding.

 1. Get used to seeing yourself on video - The more you make videos, the easier it becomes, so practice, practice, practice.
 Take videos of yourself that are not going to be seen by anyone else.
 Don't worry about what you are saying, just start talking.
 Once recorded watch the video back several times.
 The first time you watch it you will cringe and spend the whole time criticizing the way you look and the way you sound.
 But that's ok.
 It's all part of the process.
 Keep watching it over and over, and you'll gradually start to see some things that you actually like.
 It's also important to remember that we are our own worst critics and while we may see nothing but flaws other people will see something very different.

 2. Be yourself - The whole point of creating videos is to help people make a connection with you, so let the real you shine through.
-Don't over annunciate, don't try to hide your accent, if you flip your hair then keep on flipping.
+Don't over annunciate, and don't try to hide your accent, if you flip your hair then keep on flipping.
 All those small mannerisms are part of who you are so don't be worried about showing them.
 Imagine you are having a conversation with a friend, that's how your video should be.

 3. It doesn't have to be perfect - As a recovering perfectionist, this is something that I have struggled with in many areas of my life and definitely in business.
 But the truth is that no one expects perfection!
 It really doesn't matter if you stumble over a word, or you say 'erm' too much or you go off track when talking.
 People will connect with you more when they see the human side of you.
 They're not looking for a robot they are looking for a person.